 # How it works

 NEBRA UPA v1 (currently v1.2) aggregates `Groth16` proofs (more proof systems to be supported in 2.0) from different sources.
-After a certain number of proofs (our current batch size is `32`) from different parties have been submitted to our address (see [deployments](https://docs.nebra.one/developer-guide/deployments "mention")), our off-chain prover network will generate an aggregated proof $$\pi\_{agg}$$.
+After a certain number of proofs (our current batch size is `32`) from different parties have been submitted to our address (see [Deployments](/developer-guide/deployments.md)), our off-chain prover network will generate an aggregated proof $$\pi\_{agg}$$.
 This aggregated proof effectively states that all the proofs in this batch have been verified.
-By only verifying aggregated proofs on-chain, the verification cost of each proof is amortized, bringing up to 10x gas savings (see [gas-costs-on-l1s](https://docs.nebra.one/developer-guide/gas-costs-on-l1s "mention") for details). &#x20;
+By only verifying aggregated proofs on-chain, the verification cost of each proof is amortized, bringing up to 10x gas savings (see [Gas costs on L1s](/developer-guide/gas-costs-on-l1s.md) for details). &#x20;

-<figure><img src="https://3334770660-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FMoBOXBLhvoWsjDCMhdCm%2Fuploads%2FY8PzpSlXN8SaSVC5fivu%2Fimage.png?alt=media&#x26;token=6e9037ec-02e7-4ae6-9203-7c36f1a3dcd7" alt=""><figcaption><p>NEBRA Overview</p></figcaption></figure>
+<figure><img src="/files/a4edFviYhY1n4Mq0XQkv" alt=""><figcaption><p>NEBRA Overview</p></figcaption></figure>

 The workflow of a blockchain application powered by zero-knowledge proof using NEBRA is as follows:

 1. Register your verification key with NEBRA UPA.
-This will give you a `circuitId` (see [registering-applications](https://docs.nebra.one/developer-guide/registering-applications "mention"))
+This will give you a `circuitId` (see [Registering applications](/developer-guide/registering-applications.md))

 2. Submit your proof to NEBRA UPA together with the public input associated with the proof&#x20;